serluca/LSCoreDataManager/README.md

 Now your Core Data is ready, just need to import LSCoreDataManager.h in all the classes in which you want to use it.

 ###Best practices
-Use the main context only for fetch requests or tries to minimize the operations of insertion, modification and deletion on it, use a temporary context getting it by `getNewContext`.
+Use the main context only for fetch requests or tries to minimize the operations of insertion, modification and deletion on it, use a temporary context getting it by `temporaryContext`.
 When you save a temporary context the changes are automatically shown in the main context.
 This will improve greatly your performance.

 Note: